mgba-emu/mgba/src/platform/android/README.md

 ## Crash symbolication

 Release native symbols are produced at `app/build/outputs/native-debug-symbols/release/native-debug-symbols.zip` and uploaded by CI as `mgba-android-release-native-symbols`.
 See [CRASH_SYMBOLS.md](CRASH_SYMBOLS.md) for the local and internal release crash debug flow.

+## Validation

+Use [VALIDATION.md](VALIDATION.md) for the repeatable device, emulator, storage, input, save-state, screenshot, sensor, and diagnostics validation flow.